small icon

 First, you need to contact your state Department of Fish and Wildlife for an information packet.
 This will get you started on the long road to actually becoming an apprentice.

 Second, what kind of bird do you want to fly?
-In most states, there are only two choices - either a Red-Tail Hawk or an American Kestrel.
+In many states, there are only two choices - either a Red-Tail Hawk or an American Kestrel.
+As more states move to the new regulations other species will be available, and many are excited that the Harris' Hawk will soon be available to apprentices in the US.

 The American Kestrel is our smallest falcon.
 This means that the facility needs are smaller, but the birds are very high maintenance.
 Many of these birds can be kept in the house, given appropriate housing, however you will need to weigh her three times a day and feed her at least twice a day to properly manage this bird.
 With a Kestrel you will be hunting small birds such as sparrows or starlings in quick flights.
 These birds can be flown in even urban settings and can be flown at quarry right in your back yard.
 They are small and delicate and managing them can be a challenge.
 The positive side of this is that their size may put you at ease as they are not able to punch through your glove with their talons.
 The danger they pose to the handler is much lessened.
 These birds are an excellent introduction to hunting with falcons.